Best Things to Do in Asakusa & Senso-ji Temple, Tokyo

 Kimono Tea Ceremony in Asakusa

 Experience Japan's cultural essence with a tea ceremony in Asakusa.
 The tea ceremonies are offered by Maikoya, the best-rated major cultural experience in Tokyo and a favorite among celebrities.
-You can even rent a kimono for the occasion!
+You can even rent a kimono for free!
 This ritual offers a peaceful moment steeped in tradition.

 Nakamise Shopping Street